svylabs/stablebase/WHITEPAPER.md

    - _Skill Level_: Low
    - _Target User Profile_: (Normal salaried crypto users that wants to borrow and repay at set intervals, those looking for predictable loan terms).
 2. **Borrower that doesn't pay shielding rate, but takes part in stability through reserve ratio**
-   - _Risk Level_: High Risk(those that deviate from reference reserve ratio significantly), Moderate Risk(Lowest Reserve Ratio).
+   - _Risk Level_: High Risk(for example: those that deviate from reference target shielding rate significantly, lowest reserve ratio).
    - _Reward_: Share of Fee revenue, 0% shielding rate
    - _Skill Level_: Advanced, needs to monitor reserve ratio and adjust periodically to avoid redemptions, set shielding rate to maximize fee revenue for given market conditions.
    - _Target User Profile_: (Institutions, Hedge funds, Market makers, those looking to generate yield on their assets)
 3. **Holder: Acquired stablecoins through trade**
    - _Risk Level_: Low(Only risk is that the stablecoin goes off peg).
-   - _Reward_: Share of Fee revenue through Savings Pool.
+   - _Reward_: Share of Fee revenue through Stability Pool.
    - _Skill Level_: Low
    - _Target User Profile_: (Anyone that wants to use stablecoin for transactions / hold it)